A Connection to Nature

 The Magic Closet (our school store) stocks Waldorf-inspired products crafted from natural materials and often made by local artisans, avoiding plastic products shipped from overseas.

 Play is a pivotal part of a child’s life.

-Outdoor play in particular offers children diverse environmental stimuli that contributes to increased experimentation and use of the senses.
+Outdoor play in particular offers children diverse environmental stimuli that contribute to increased experimentation and use of the senses.
 Research now points to the fact that experiences in nature are more important than facts and book learning about nature.

-At the Waldorf School of Garden City we preserve recess and give children plenty of time for outdoor play in all grades.
+At The Waldorf School of Garden City, we preserve recess and give children plenty of time for outdoor play in all grades.
 We are thoughtful about the amount of homework that we give to students.
 Our school day is structured such that hands-on classes are peppered throughout the day.
 Childhood is preserved and nurtured at the Waldorf School of Garden City.

 A quarter-mile nature trail sits on the perimeter of our campus, an unpaved path enclosed by trees on either side.
 The Nature Trail includes a bamboo forest, a fairy garden, and a labyrinth constructed from sand and stones.
-The labyrinth is an excellent challenge in navigation, problem solving, and teamwork.
+The labyrinth is an excellent challenge in navigation, problem-solving, and teamwork.
 The bamboo forest provides a rich medium for children to fashion bows and arrows, and anything else that strikes their imagination, all the while furthering their appreciation for woodwork and handwork.